rivermont/spidy/README.md

 He is constantly adding new features to his, and I am slowly implementing them into the master branch.

 ## saving-test
+The old development branch for implementing word saving.

+## timings
+The old development branch for adding timestamps to all the logs.

+## verbose
+The old development branch for implementing logging.

 # TODO